 You can email your video to employees, post it in your communication channels, upload it to your project management program, or save it for your employee onboarding dashboard.

 Get feedback from your employees to see how well your video resonated with your audience.
-Feedback will help you improve for the next employee training video you create.

 That's it.
 8 simple steps are all it takes to create a compelling training video for your employees.
 You'll wonder why you didn't start creating training videos sooner.

 If you're new to video editing, don't worry.
 Animoto is user-friendly and makes the video editing process enjoyable for all.

 And if it's your first time using Animoto, we've created this guide to help you get started.
 You'll be editing amazing videos in no time.